tynooo/python-cdk-locust/README.md

 Now run ``` cdk synth``` to synthesize your CloudFormation template.
-You should see a CloudFormation template several hunderd lines long defining your ECS cluster and its dependecies.
-This should take about 5 minutes to complete.
+You should see a CloudFormation template several hundred lines long defining your ECS cluster and its dependencies.

 If you only see a metadata resource, you've forgotten to save you lab_stack.py file.